marioroy/mce-perl/README.md

  printf "pi = %0.13f\n", $pi->get / $N;  # 3.1415926535898
 ```

-Running asynchronously in the background for threads-like behavior is
+Running asynchronously in the background is possible with MCE::Hobo,
-possible with MCE::Hobo.
-Unlike threads, Hobo workers are spawned as
+for threads-like behavior.
+Unlike threads, Hobo workers are spawned
-processes having unique PIDs.
+as processes having unique PIDs.

 ```perl
  use MCE::Hobo;